-Traditional Studies Press has published a recording of Dr. Welch reading René Daumal’s Mount Analogue.
+Traditional Studies Press plans to publish a recording of Dr. Welch reading René Daumal’s Mount Analogue.
 Dr. Welch saw this book as a many-facetted jewel, and appreciated its poetry, its humor and its truth.
 He reads it with great gusto and delight.
-Look for it at: www.traditionalstudiespress.com.
+Look for it soon at: www.traditionalstudiespress.com.

 1 French for Angel.